Sundeep Waslekar

-Sundeep Waslekar is an Indian author and public policy analyst and founder of the Strategic Foresight Group, a think tank based in Mumbai.
+Sundeep Waslekar is an Indian author, public policy analyst, and founder of the Strategic Foresight Group, a think tank based in Mumbai.
 He has worked on international policy dialogues related to cooperation and conflict resolution.

-Reports from the Strategic Foresight Group have been referenced in proceedings of the House of Commons of the United Kingdom, including during discussions on water security in the Middle East.
+Reports from the Strategic Foresight Group have been referenced in proceedings of the House of Commons of the United Kingdom, including during debates on water security in the Middle East.
 His recommendations have also been cited in various United Nations documents, including references before the United Nations Security Council.
 In 2019, Waslekar was among the signatories of the Normandy Manifesto for World Peace, a statement supported by global figures advocating diplomatic approaches to resolving international tensions.

 Education

 Waslekar was born in Mumbai, India, and raised in Dombivli.
 He obtained a Master of Commerce from the University of Mumbai.
 After graduation, he published an article on reforming the global financial system in Financial Express, and presented his views at a seminar hosted by Liberal International.

 In December 2011, he received an honorary Doctor of Literature (D.Litt.) from Symbiosis International University.
 In 2014, he was elected Senior Research Fellow at the Centre for the Resolution of Intractable Conflicts, Harris Manchester College, Oxford.